 Carnegie Melon’s Tepper School of Business and Georgetown University’s McDonough School of Business round out the top five feeder schools.
 Ironically, these schools are far more popular with adcoms than company recruiters, ranking between 26-46 in Bloomberg Businessweek’s employer survey for undergraduates.

-Now it’s important to note that these are the feeder schools for all the top MBA programs ranked by the magazine.
+Now it’s important to note that these are the top undergraduate feeder schools for all the top MBA programs ranked by the magazine.
 There’s a different mix of feeder schools for individual graduate business school programs.
-So Harvard Business School’s top five are Harvard, Stanford, Penn, Yale and Columbia.
-Stanford’s top five feeder colleges are Stanford, Penn, Yale, Harvard and Virginia (see our stories on feeder colleges and companies for specific MBA programs at the end of this article).
+So Harvard Business School’s top five are Harvard, Stanford, Penn, Yale, and Columbia.
+Stanford’s top five feeder colleges are Stanford, Penn, Yale, Harvard, and Virginia (see our stories on feeder colleges and companies for specific MBA programs at the end of this article).

 In any case, how do the top undergraduate programs rank as feeder schools, according to Bloomberg BusinessWeek?
 The results are decidedly mixed.
 The magazine has ranked Notre Dame’s Mendoza College of Business at #1 among undergraduate business programs for five consecutive years.
-However, it only reached #13 as a feeder school.
-Despite being a top three school in the MBA space, Wharton’s undergrad program only graded out as a #12 feeder school.
+However, it only reached #13 as one of the top undergraduate feeder schools.
+Despite being a top-three school in the MBA space, Wharton’s undergrad program only graded out as a #12 feeder school.
 The University of Texas’ McCombs School of Business is also a mild disappointment, placing #17 as a feeder school (despite ranking #6 in the undergraduate listing).
 Worse, Indiana University’s Kelley School of Business ranked #8 overall, but #44 among feeders.

-Of course, the feeder list also includes a few surprises.
+Of course, the list of top undergraduate feeder schools also includes a few surprises.
 Case in point: Case Western Reserve University’s Weatherford School of Management, which is the #14 feeder school to top MBA programs (ahead of more recognizable names like Wake Forest, Brigham Young, and Southern Methodist).
 Other surprises include the University of Wisconsin (#18) and the College of William & Mary (#19).

-To check out the feeder school rankings, continue to the next page.
+To check out the top undergraduate feeder schools rankings, continue to the next page.